If you like the fanzine CPL and Charlton comics, this is the installment for you: Charlton Bullseye!

 Frank Thorne almost seems to add a little Joe Kubert-like scratchy realism to the usually cartoony E-Man of creator Joe Staton above.
 While on the subject, we can see the unpublished E-Man story below (well, some of it, you have to download the PDF to see it all!).
 E-Man was the fun and lighthearted antidote to the more serious fare of the day, as you will see below.

 One big time pro makes an appearance on the back cover of issue 5, that being Neal Adams doing his version of John Byrne’s characters from his Doomsday Plus One strip.
 See it below.

 And of course, you have probably guessed by now that this is the segue into the two-part story by John Byrne featuring these characters.
 Let’s jump into it below.

 Well, there you have it.
 Charlton Bullseye, the last two issues, stuffed with great storytelling and some up and coming creators, a few that would make big noise later in the big two!
 That’s John Byrne’s spaceship to the left, by the way.
-The pdf of issue four can be had here, while the pdf of issue five is here.
+The pdfs are here for the taking!

 Thanks this time out go to Jason Schacter, who gave me a bunch of great scans, including Marvel’s version of an in house fanzine, FOOM.
 Any votes for that for next time?